JonLiuFYI/JonLiuFYI.github.io/about.md

 ---

 ## My name is Jon Liu.
  I'm a hobbyist coder based in Ottawa, Ontario.
-I enjoy Python scripting and coding silly little projects for my own amusement.
+I enjoy coding silly little projects for my own amusement.
+I'm also a full-time Linux user and have been for several years now, though my experience with it goes back further.
+My main experience is with Fedora/RHEL and Ubuntu.

 Want to see what I do?
 Check out my [work experience](/experience.md) and [projects](/projects.md).
 Find out what I've been up to recently over at my [Now page](/now.md).

 ### Programming languages
 Proficient with: